 Here you’ll have to work much harder to incorporate the ideas into your work, as they are not directly related to what you are doing.
-It will take far more lateral thinking.

-On the other hand, if you do find inspiration here it is bound to be far more leftfield than anything you’ll likely find in areas of direct inspiration and there is, therefore, a greater likelihood that it will be original.
-In other words, you might have to work harder but it could very well be worth it if you are really trying to shake things up.
+Nonetheless, if you do find inspiration here, it is bound to be far more leftfield than anything you’ll likely find in areas of direct inspiration.
+You will thus have a greater likelihood of creating something completely original.

 For those not familiar with the concept of lateral thinking, it is all about creating the potential for your mind to make unusual connections and think outside the box.
-For that reason, when you are doing it, make sure to realise that no idea is wrong, however silly it may seem.
+So, to get the most out of lateral thinking (and indirect design inspiration), make sure to realise that no idea is wrong, however silly it may seem.

 Sources of Direct Inspiration

-If you are not here to find out about new sites, go ahead and skip down to the ‘Indirect inspiration’ part where I’ll explore some other ways of provoking your creativity.
+If you are not here to find out about new sites, go ahead and skip down to the ‘Indirect inspiration’ part, where I’ll explore some other ways of provoking your creativity.

 Awwwards: This fantastic site showcases the best of the web’s agencies, designers, and developers worldwide, according to several professional judges.
-As a result, the content looks incredible, works well, is engaging and pushes the boundaries.
+As a result, the content looks incredible, works well, engages, and pushes the boundaries.
 This is a great place to see what the best are doing.
 Then the challenge becomes to do it even better.